gangelo/deco_lite/README.md

 wife_age=, wife_age #=> 30
 ```

-`Deco::Model#load` can be called _multiple times_, on the same model, with different Hashes.
+`DecoLite::Model#load` can be called _multiple times_, on the same model, with different Hashes.
 This could potentially cause `attr_accessor` name clashes.
 In order to ensure unique `attr_accessor` names, a _"namespace"_ may be _explicitly_ provided to ensure uniqueness.
-For example, continuing from the previous example; if we were to call `Deco::Model#load` a _second time_ with the following Hash, it would produce `attr_accessor` name clashes:
+For example, continuing from the previous example; if we were to call `DecoLite::Model#load` a _second time_ with the following Hash, it would produce `attr_accessor` name clashes:

 ```ruby
 {